See below for full details

 He was awarded his PhD on medication error in dementia in 2013 and has a masters in research methods.
 He is a past chair of the UKPPG (UK Psychiatric Pharmacy Group) - predecessor organisation of the College of Mental Health Pharmacy, has advised the Department of Health and lectured widely on aspects of Mental Health Pharmacy.
 He has published approximately 50 papers in peer-reviewed journals.

-Hannah Macfarlane has worked in general hospital, community pharmacy, pharmaceutical industry and prison pharmacy posts but has been a specialist mental health role since 2006.
+Hannah Macfarlane has worked in general hospital, community pharmacy, pharmaceutical industry and prison pharmacy posts but has been a specialist mental health role since 2006, working predominantly in forensic psychiatry.
 Hannah achieved distinction in the Postgraduate Diploma in Psychiatric Pharmacy and was awarded the Helen Tennant award for best overall student performance.

-She is a credentialled member of the College of Mental Health Pharmacy and teaches regularly on behalf of the College.
-Hannah is a member of the College Council and has been a clinical tutor on the Psychiatric Pharmacy courses since 2011.
+She is a credentialed member of the College of Mental Health Pharmacy and teaches regularly on behalf of the College.
+Hannah was a member of the College Council from 2014-2017 and has been a clinical tutor on the Psychiatric Pharmacy courses since 2011.